 Texas Instruments (TXN)

-Kevin March - Chief Financial Officer, Chief Accounting Officer and Senior Vice President
+Kevin P. March - Chief Financial Officer, Chief Accounting Officer and Senior Vice President

 Previous Statements by TXN

-Good afternoon and thank you for joining our fourth quarter and year 2010 Earnings Conference Call.
+Good afternoon.
+Thank you for joining our fourth quarter and year-end 2012 earnings conference call.
 As usual, Kevin March, TI's CFO, is with me today.
-For you to review the release, you can find it on our website at ti.com/ir.
+For any of you who missed the release, you can find it and relevant non-GAAP reconciliations on our website at ti.com/ir.
 This call is being broadcast live over the web and can be accessed through TI's website.
 A replay will be available through the web.

 This call will include forward-looking statements that involve risks and uncertainties that could cause TI's results to differ materially from management's current expectations.
 We encourage you to review the Safe Harbor statement contained in the news release published today, as well as TI's most recent SEC filings for a more complete description.

 Our mid-quarter update to our outlook is scheduled this quarter for March 7.
 At that time, we expect to adjust the revenue and earnings guidance ranges as appropriate.

 Let me start with the market environment.
 Revenue in the fourth quarter was in the upper half of our range of expectations.
 We expected the environment to be weak again last quarter, and it was.
 Visibility remains poor, and it is difficult to predict our business trends with precision.
 That said, we expect revenue in the first quarter to be seasonal except for those wireless mobile product lines that we are exiting.
 We continue to believe that inventory levels at OEMs and our distribution channels remain low.